Fan111i/Falshcard/README.md

 ## Getting Started

-Download all files in flashcard and run app.py, the visit http://127.0.0.1:5000/ to run the flashcard demo
+Download all files in flashcard and run app.py, then visit http://127.0.0.1:5000/ to run the flashcard demo

 ### Prerequisites